FimmFraeknu/late-term-assignment/manuals/admin.md

 sh src/scripts/deploy
 ````

+> This deploys the app as a web app, if you want to deploy it as a console app, you need to edit build.gradle and change the jar manifest to use main.java.CliGame.

 ## How to deploy, run and maintain in case of client/server or web application.

 > Here is a step by step tutorial on how to set up a web application using heroku.